onepf/AppDF/specification/appds_spec_1_0.md

 As you can see the application could include several APK files, the images and description could support localization and different stores require different resolution for the app icon.
 Although the AppDF will automatically rescale your images to needed format if you want fine tuning you could prefer to include several sizes for the images.

 The only naming convention for the files inside AppDF package is that the description XML file should be called `description.xml`.
 You can include all localizations to the `description.xml` file or place them into separate files whos name should have form of `description_XXXX.xml`.
 Where XXXX could be any suffix.
+These additional files should have `<description>` as a root tag.
 The system will automatically merge all such files into one.
 Using these additional files is optional, you can easily include all the localizations in one `description.xml` file.
 All other files could have any names supported by ZIP, could be placed in the top folder or in any of the subfolders.
 The names of the additional files are defined in the `description.xml` file.

 Sample Description.xml File
 -------------